xieshihua/utilities/replace-string-in-file/README.md

 ### Usage: `replaceStrings.sh [Options] [Input File]`

+A wrapper bash script based on `sed`.
+It can evaluate patterns across <b>two lines</b>.

-Search through a directory supplied (defaults to current directory) and its sub directories,
+Search through a directory supplied (defaults to current directory) and its sub directories,<br>

-find file with the extension supplied (defaults to .html),
+find file with the extension supplied (defaults to .html),<br>
 replace [old string] with [new string] listed in [Input File].

 	$ ./replaceStrings.sh